 |Level II||Asbestosis/pleural disease without significantly restricted lung function|

-In this step, a monetary value is assigned to your claim.
+In this step, the trustees assign a monetary value to your claim.
 If you filed for expedited review, your claim will be liquidated according to the scheduled value of your disease level set forth in the trust’s TDP, regardless of your individual circumstances.

 Once your claim is liquidated, the trust will provide you with an offer.
-You may choose to accept the offer and enter your claim into the payment queue, or you can refuse and have your claim entered into alternative dispute resolution (ADR) to come to an agreement.
+You may choose to accept the offer and enter your claim in the payment queue, or you can refuse and have your claim entered into alternative dispute resolution (ADR).
 In some cases, you have the right to file a lawsuit against the trust in the court system.

-Claimants are also responsible for paying attorney fees for the award.
-While this also varies, the fee is typically 25 percent of your compensation.
+Claimants are also responsible for paying attorneys’ fees for the award.
+While this amount also varies, the fee is typically 25 percent of your award.

 The entire process can take from a few months to more than a year, not including the time you spend gathering the documents you need to file a claim.

 The amount of funds available in asbestos trusts varies over time.
 Trustees invest the money placed in the trusts, so the value may rise if the investments do well.
 But claims against the trust deplete its value.
 Trustees must plan to have enough funds to pay future claimants.